useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 interfaces.
 This is all about API, sometimes about visualizations.
 But APIs and visualization, they are both just interfaces to your data.

-So, it concerns me a lot, but it's one of those things that rummage in my head.
+It concerns me a lot, but it's one of those things that rummage in my head.
 I can't really put a kind of a timestamp on how much time has been spent.
 I feel that when I sit down and write the code, there is not a lot of iteration.
 Like, I haven't had a version, a lesser version of